dat-ecosystem-archive/docs/docs/getting-started-intro.md

 Dat is a protocol for sharing data between computers.
 By making sure changes in data are transparent, everyone receives only the data they want, and connecting computers directly (rather than using a cloud server), Dat powers communities building next-generation Web.

-## What is Dat Project?

-The *Dat Project* helps shepherd community efforts surrounding the Dat protocol.

-## How is Dat funded?

-Community support.

 ## Welcome to Dat

 Ever tried moving large files and folders to other computers?
 Usually this involves one of a few strategies: being in the same location (usb stick), using a cloud service (Dropbox), or using old but reliable technical tools (rsync).
 None of these easily store, track, and share your data over time.
 People often are stuck choosing between security, speed, or ease of use.
 Dat provides all three by using a state of the art technical foundation and user friendly tools for fast and encrypted file sharing that you control.